-- 1.1 Although both hackney carriages and private hire vehicles are licensed to carry passengers, there is a distinct difference in the way vehicles can be made available for hire. - 1.2 Hackney carriages ("black cabs") are the only vehicles licensed to ply for hire, which means that they may stand on taxi ranks, respond to a flag down in the street, and are generally available for immediate hiring. - 1.3 Private hire vehicles must be pre-booked in advance, through a licensed private hire operator and may not use taxi ranks, respond to a flag down in the street, or be offered for immediate hiring. - 1.4 Hackney carriage vehicles must be fitted with a taximeter which calculates the fare according to time and distance travelled.
-The meter is tested and sealed to ensure accuracy and compliance with the fare structure agreed by the Licensing and Public Protection Committee.
-The current table of fares must be displayed in the vehicle. - 1.5 There is no power for the licensing authority to control the fares charged for private hire journeys, the fare structure for each company being set by the licensed operator.
-However, conditions of licence require the operator's table of fares to be displayed inside each private hire vehicle. - 1.6 Although both hackney carriages and private hire vehicles are commonly referred to as taxis, the word "taxi" has a statutory definition, by virtue of the Transport Act 1985, and may only be applied to a licensed hackney carriage. - 1.7 For this reason Birmingham's licensing conditions prevent private hire operators, vehicles or drivers from using the words "taxi" or "cab" in relation to their business. - 1.8 The hackney carriage fleet is made up exclusively of purpose-built cabs, all of which are equipped for wheelchair accessibility. - 1.9 At present there is a moratorium on the issue of new hackney carriage vehicle licences which was agreed by the former Licensing Committee in September 2008.
-This moratorium was reviewed in September 2010 and again in September 2014 whereupon it was extended for a further three years.
-The Committee has the authority to revert to the previous arrangements, whereby no limits were imposed, if that is considered appropriate. - 1.10 In addition to the requirements for an annual vehicle inspection and meter test, vehicle owners must also produce insurance for the vehicle, covering its use for public or private hire as appropriate before a licence can be issued.
+HACKNEY CARRIAGE AND PRIVATE HIRE LICENSING Policy Document This document details the policies of the Licensing and Public Protection Committee applicable to Hackney Carriage and Private Hire.
+Policies are codified for ease of reference, and legislative requirements are also cited for completeness and clarity.
+The legislation impacting on hackney carriage and private hire vehicles is TPCA 1847, the Town Police Clauses Act 1847, Birmingham City Council Hackney LGMPA 76, TA Carriage Byelaws 2008, the Local Government (Miscellaneous Provisions) 85, EA 2010 Act 1976, Transport Act 1985, and the Equalities Act 2010.
+Although both hackney carriages and private hire vehicles are licensed to TPCA s45 carry passengers, there is a distinct difference in the way vehicles can be made available for hire.
+Hackney carriages ("black cabs") are the only vehicles licensed to ply for TPCA s45 hire, which means that they may stand on taxi ranks, respond to a flag down in the street, and are generally available for immediate hiring.
+Private hire vehicles must be pre-booked in advance, through a licensed TPCA s45 private hire operator and may not use taxi ranks, respond to a flag down in the street, or be offered for immediate hiring.
+Hackney carriage vehicles must be fitted with a taximeter which calculates TPCA s68 the fare according to time and distance travelled.
+The meter is tested and sealed to ensure accuracy and compliance with the (byelaw 6) fare structure agreed by the Licensing and Public Protection Committee.
+The current table of fares must be displayed in the vehicle.
+TPCA s68 (byelaw 10) There is no power for the licensing authority to control the fares charged for private hire journeys, the fare structure for each company being set by the licensed operator.
+Conditions of licence require the operator's table of fares to be displayed Conditions inside each private hire vehicle.
+(Vehicle 23) Although both hackney carriages and private hire vehicles are commonly TA 1985 s13 referred to as taxis, the word "taxi" has a statutory definition, by virtue of the Transport Act 1985, and may only be applied to a licensed hackney carriage.
+For this reason Birmingham's licensing conditions prevent private hire Conditions operators, vehicles or drivers from using the words "taxi" or "cab" in (Operator 21) relation to their business.
+The hackney carriage fleet is made up exclusively of purpose-built cabs, all Policy HCV1 of which are equipped for wheelchair accessibility.